Netflix expands deal with 'Bridgerton' producer Shonda Rhimes

-LOS ANGELES, July 8 (Reuters) - Netflix (NFLX.O) on Thursday expanded its deal with "Bridgerton" television producer Shonda Rhimes, adding feature films, gaming and live events to its pact with her company.
+LOS ANGELES (Reuters) - Netflix on Thursday expanded its deal with “Bridgerton” television producer Shonda Rhimes, adding feature films, gaming and live events to its pact with her company.

 Netflix said the deal with Rhimes and her Shondaland Media company would give the streaming platform the opportunity to “exclusively produce, stream and distribute feature films as well as potential gaming and virtual reality content.”